Scincella gemmingeri

-Scincella gemmingeri, commonly known as the forest ground skink, is a species of lizard in the family Scincidae.
+Scincella gemmingeri, commonly known as the forest ground skink, Cope's forest ground skink, and la escíncela de bosque de Cope in Mexican Spanish, is a species of lizard in the family Scincidae.
 The species is endemic to Mexico.

 Etymology

 The specific name, gemmingeri, is in honor of German coleopterist Max Gemminger (1820–1887).

 Geographic range

-Scincella gemmingeri is found in the coastal regions of the Mexican state of Veracruz and various surrounding states.
+S. gemmingeri is found in the coastal regions of the Mexican state of Veracruz and various surrounding states.